AndrewWPhillips/rangeset/README.md

 The rangeset package similarly implements a generic set but with a twist.
 It uses a slice of ranges to store the set, instead of a map, which can be advantageous for sets with large contiguous ranges of elements.
 However, due to the use of ranges the element type must be orderable (sets usually only require their elements to be comparable).
 That is, the type of the element must support operations like less than (<, <=, >, >=) as well as incrementation (++).
 Hence the only types in Go that can be used are integer types (byte, int, uint64, rune, etc).

-I first had the idea for a "range set" t least 30 years ago and implemented a simple one in C.  However, it wasn't until templates were added to C++ that I created an efficient and useful implementation after I first started using the ground-breaking STL in C++.
+I first had the idea for a "range set" at least 30 years ago and implemented a simple one in C.  However, it wasn't until templates were added to C++ that I created an efficient and useful implementation after I first started using the ground-breaking STL in C++.
 (STL stands for standard template library, where "template" is the C++ name of facilities similar to what are called "generics" in other languages.)
 My C++ range_set class was compatible with std::set of the STL (apart from the fact that the type parameter had to be of an integral type).
 See the article I wrote on the class for the C/C++ User Journal in June 1999 (https://www.drdobbs.com/a-container-for-a-set-of-ranges/184403660).

 Although my C++ implementation used a linked list of ranges, I found that in Go a slice of ranges worked equally well.
 Each range in the slice simply stores the bounds of the range using asymmetric bounds (inclusive lower bound, exclusive upper bound).
 All operations maintain the property that the ranges are kept in numeric order and non-overlapping.

-For compatibility with the example generic set that the Go Authors created, I have used the same method names, including `Contains`, `AddSet`, `SubSet`, `Iterate`, etc, so rangeset could act as a drop-in replacement for a set (of integers).
+For compatibility with the example generic set mentioned above, that the Go Authors created, I have used the same method names, including `Contains`, `AddSet`, `SubSet`, `Iterate`, etc, so rangeset could act as a drop-in replacement for a set (of integers).
 Of course, there are additional methods that take advantage of the unique properties of a rangeset, such as the ability to return all the ranges.

 ## Disadvantages